tgjones/aemula/docs/oscilloscope-plan.md

 `CyclesPerSecond`), clamping pan to what the ring buffer retains, and a "jump to now" button that resets the axis to the live edge.

+**Note for whoever picks this up:** axis limits are currently pinned every frame via `ImPlotCond.Always` on each row's *independent* plot (Phase 1 dropped `ImPlot.BeginSubplots`, which would have given synced axes across rows for free via `ImPlotSubplotFlags.LinkAllX` — see "Layout false starts").
+The moment this phase lets a user interactively drag/zoom one row's x-axis instead of forcing it every frame, that interaction won't propagate to sibling rows unless axis linking is added back explicitly (`ImPlot.SetupAxisLinks`/`SetNextAxisLinks` with a shared link-range field on `OscilloscopeWindow`, set identically on every row's `BeginPlot` call).
+Budget for that rather than being surprised each row zooms independently.

 **Phase 4 — Polish**
-Measurement cursors (stretch), persisting per-channel visibility/group collapse state across sessions (via the existing `ImGuiSettingsHandler` plumbing already used for window open/closed state in `Program.cs`), per-channel trace colors.
+Measurement cursors (stretch), persisting group collapse state across sessions (via the existing `ImGuiSettingsHandler` plumbing already used for window open/closed state in `Program.cs`), per-channel trace colors.

 **Phase 5 (stretch, later) — Analog channels**
 Add the float-sampled `Analog` channel kind once composite video/